The Wolf in the Fog

 ---

-He carried her back through the fog, every step heavier than the last.
-The forest pulsed around them, alive and watching.
-The trees bent like they remembered her.
+He carried her back through the fog, each step heavier than the last.
+The forest seemed alive and watching.
+The trees bent as if they remembered her.
 Or feared her.
-He didn’t stop to wonder which.
-She didn’t stir once.

-Not even when he laid her in the healer’s bed again.
-Not even when he wiped the dirt and blood from her palms—blood that hadn’t come from any wound on her body.
-She’d killed something out there.
+She didn't move at all, not even when he put her in the healer's bed again.
+Not even when he cleaned the dirt and blood from her hands—blood that didn't come from any wound on her body.
+She had killed something out there.
+Or someone.

-Kael stepped back and stared at her in silence.
-Her chest rose and fell slowly, rhythmically.
+Kael stepped back and watched her silently.
+Her chest rose and fell slowly.
 Human.

-But something was wrong.
-Terribly, painfully wrong.
-He didn’t understand her.
-Didn’t trust her.
-But he couldn’t bring himself to chain her, either.
+But something was terribly wrong.
+He didn't understand or trust her.
+But he couldn't bring himself to chain her.
+Not yet.

-Not when his own curse had burned cold the second she touched him.
-Not when his wolf had gone still and silent the moment she’d looked at him in the forest with someone else’s eyes.
+Not when his own curse had turned cold when she touched him.
+Not when his wolf had gone quiet when she looked at him with someone else's eyes.

 The prophecy.
 The voice.
 The mark.

-The way she whispered his name when he’d never told it to her.
-He didn’t know what she was.
+The way she said his name when he never told it to her.
+He didn't know what she was.

-But Kael knew this: She wasn’t a girl with a death wish.
-She was a storm in a girl’s skin.
-And if he didn’t stop her…She’d destroy him first.
+But Kael knew this: She wasn't just a girl with a death wish.
+She was a storm in a girl's skin.
+And if he didn't stop her, she would destroy him first.

 ---